Terms & Definitions

 There are three standard yeasted pre-ferments used in baking: Pâte Fermenté, Poolish and Biga.
 Although their compositions are different, they all aim to improve the taste of the bread by allowing a portion of the dough to age and develop it’s flavour before the main dough is built.
 The reason these are built separately and the actual bread dough isn’t simply left to age is that by making a batch of pre-ferment ahead of time, the final product can be added to numerous types of bread without having four or five different doughs sitting about for many hours fermenting.
 In a bakery, this would grind production to a halt.

-Because adding just a small portion of pre-ferment to a loaf is enough to improve the bread’s taste, it’s also an economical way to make a lot of better flavoured breads.
+Because adding just a small portion of pre-ferment to a loaf can greatly improve the bread’s taste, it’s also an easy and economical way to make a lot of better flavoured breads.
+Well developed dough also makes bread more digestible.

 Pâte Fermentée